NexusMutual/smart-contracts/.github/pull_request_template.md

 ## Test plan

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
+Please describe the tests cases that you ran to verify your changes.
+Add further instructions on how to run them if needed (i.e. migration / deployment scripts, env vars, etc).

 ## Checklist

-- [ ] Rebased master
+- [ ] Rebased the base branch
 - [ ] Attached corresponding Github issue
 - [ ] Prefixed the name with the type of change (i.e. feat, chore, test)
 - [ ] Performed a self-review of my own code
 - [ ] Followed the style guidelines of this project
 - [ ] Made corresponding changes to the documentation
 - [ ] Didn't generate new warnings
+- [ ] Didn't generate failures on existing tests
 - [ ] Added tests that prove my fix is effective or that my feature works
-- [ ] New and existing tests pass locally with my changes

 ## Review